smartyads/ads-ios-sdk/README.md

 	<br />
 </p>

 > This is a free Software Development Kit for the iOS application developers and publishers to monetize digital mobile inventory faster than the blink of an eye.
-SmartyAds SDK integrates with [SmartyAds SSP](http://ssp.smartyads.com/login),  a one single source of offerings tailored to publishers’ needs
+SmartyAds SDK integrates with [SmartyAds SSP](http://ssp.smartyads.com/login), one single source of offerings tailored to publishers’ needs

+> In order to get Touch & Feel experience for our SDK, install and try our Sample App - **SmartyAdsApp**, which uses SmartyAds SDK as a framework for loading and presenting ads.
+SmartyAdsApp is available in the [App Store](https://itunes.apple.com/us/app/smartyadsapp/id1256141112?ls=1&mt=8).
+Its source can be found in this repo

 ## Supported Ad formats